Flourishes Gallery and Studios-Where art thrives and grows- is focused on promoting the arts in the Shelbyville, Illinois area.

 IN THE BEAUX ARTS BALLROOM

-The next showing in the gallery space is being considered with this update.
-The Library is available for a smaller show and the Gallery for up to 26 pieces of size.
+The next showing in the gallery space is the work of Ben Cohen from Sullivan with paintings.
+The Library has not been scheduled for the future and is available for a smaller show of approximately 12 average size wall pieces.
+The Gallery accommodates up to 26 pieces of size.
 Others can be scheduled at any time for an approximately two and a half month period.
-Please contact Carol if interested by calling 217-827-5690 or by email at [email protected].
+Please contact Carol if interested by calling 217-827-5690 or by email at firstname.lastname@example.org.

 We are located in the heart of downtown Shelbyville in an historic building at 140 1/2 East Main.
-Please contact us to visit or catch us when we are open by seeing the OPEN sign on the door and the big bow and planter on the left side of the door.
+Please contact us to visit or catch us when we are open by seeing the OPEN sign on the door and the big black and white bow.

 We hope to see you again!
 Check back later for new updates to our website.
 There's much more to come!